hphelion/documentation/cloudos/install.advanced-cloud-setup.md

 If you use the advanced option described in this topic, all install modules will need to be applied manually and in the order specified in the [Apply Cloud Controller Install Modules](#apply-cloud-controller-install-modules) section.

-To perform these tasks, you'll use a separate UI: the HP Cloud OS Installation Dashboard.
+To perform these tasks, you'll use a separate UI: the HP Helion Cloud OS Installation Dashboard.
 Its URL is:

 http://192.168.124.10:3000

 You should open the Installation Dashboard in Mozilla Firefox or Google Chrome. **Note:** In the current release, the dashboards use pre-defined login credentials.
 These are not published in the web-hosted documentation.
-To get the pre-defined login credentials, refer to the readme file included in the same ZIP that contained the HP Cloud OS ISO.
+To get the pre-defined login credentials, refer to the readme file included in the same ZIP that contained the HP Helion Cloud OS ISO.
-If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Cloud OS Distribution Network</a>.
+If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Helion Cloud OS Distribution Network</a>.

 ## Install Module Overview